AdobeDocs/campaign-standard.en/help/start/using/privacy.md

 * A **Data Subject** is any living individual whose personal data is being collected, used or shared, and who can be identified, directly or indirectly, by reference to that personal data.

 Therefore, as a company collecting and sharing personal data, you are the Data Controller, your clients are the Data Subjects and Adobe Campaign acts as a Data Processor when handling their personal data as directed by you.
 Note that it is your responsibility as a Data Controller to handle the relationship with the Data Subjects when managing [privacy requests](#privacy-requests) for example (via email, customer care or a web portal).

+Note that when integrating Campaign with other Experience Cloud solutions where audiences can be transferred from one system to another, such as the [Audience Destinations service](../../audiences/using/aep-about-audience-destinations-service.md), [Adobe Analytics](../../integrating/using/about-campaign-analytics-integration.md), [Audience Manager or People core service](../../integrating/using/sharing-audiences-with-audience-manager-or-people-core-service.md), or with other solutions such as [Microsoft Dynamics 365](../../integrating/using/configure-microsoft-dynamics-365-for-campaign-integration.md), you need to pay extra care to personal data protection.

+## Data acquisition {#data-acquisition}

+Adobe Campaign enables you to collect data, including personal and sensitive information.
+It is therefore essential that you receive and monitor consent from your recipients.

+* Always have recipients agree to receive communications.
+To do this, keep honoring opt-out requests as quickly as possible and verify consent through a double opt-in process.
+For more on this, see [Managing opt-in and opt-out in Campaign](../../audiences/using/managing-opt-in-and-opt-out-in-campaign.md) and [Setting up a double opt-in process](../../channels/using/setting-up-a-double-opt-in-process.md).
+* Do not import fraudulent lists and use traps to check that your client file is not being used fraudulently.
+For more on this, see [Using traps](../../sending/using/using-traps.md).
+* Through the subscription management process, you can manage your recipients' preferences and track which recipients have opted-in to which type of subscriptions.
+For more on this, see [Subscriptions](../../audiences/using/about-subscriptions.md) and [Landing pages](../../channels/using/getting-started-with-landing-pages.md).
+* Facilitate and manage Privacy requests from your recipients.
+For more on this, see [this section](#privacy-requests).

+## Privacy management in Adobe Campaign {#privacy-management}

 Adobe Campaign provides you with various sets of features dedicated to Privacy Management:
 * Consent management, data Retention and user Roles.
 See [this section](#consent).